lazee/freemarker-java-8/README.md

 ## Installation

 You need Java 8 or higher.
-FJ8 is tested on Freemarker 2.3.23, and should at least work fine for all 2.3.x versions.
+Tested on Freemarker 2.3.23, and should at least work fine for all 2.3.x versions.

 ### Maven